 Aside from F2 in 2018, Lando Norris has won every karting and single-seater championship he has competed in at his first attempt.
-It’s no wonder he joined the McLaren Young Driver Programme in 2017, and steps up to Formula 1 with the team in 2019.
+It’s no wonder he joined the McLaren Young Driver Programme in 2017, and stepped up to Formula 1 with the team in 2019.

 |Full Name||Lando Norris|

 |First Race||2019 Australian Grand Prix|

 Lando Norris was born in Bristol, England.
 Norris became interested in motorsport at an early age.
 Initially, his interest was in motorcycles, until his dad, one of the top 600 richest people in Britain, took him to Clay Pigeon to watch a round of the British Super 1 Championship.
 After immediately wanting to try his hand at karting, Lando got his own kart and took pole position for the first national event which he entered, aged just seven.
 He remains the youngest driver to have taken pole at a national meeting.